ts-ivanova/liquid_film_solver/README.md

-What is currently not completely implemented in this version of the solver are pressure gradients (as they affect a narrow region of the domain), interface shear stresses, and the most challenging - surface tension terms
+What is currently not completely implemented in this version of the solver are pressure gradients (because they affect a narrow region of the domain), interface shear stresses, and the most challenging - surface tension terms
 (the third derivatives of the height h).